trilitech/tezos-developer-docs/src/pages/tezos-blockchain-overview/tezos-blockchain-overview.md

 In recent years, the concept of Central Bank Digital Currencies (CBDCs) has gained traction, with several countries around the world exploring their own CBDC projects.
 The Bank of France carried out a series of successful tests using Tezos to explore the potential of CBDCs.
 In September 2020, the bank announced that it had completed a pilot program using a custom-built version of the Tezos blockchain to simulate the issuance and circulation of CBDCs.
 The pilot involved testing the technology's ability to handle transactions, make payments, and settle transactions in a digital environment.

-The Califonia DMV is also using Tezos for their project of putting can titles on the blockchain.
+The Califonia DMV is also using Tezos for their project to [put car titles on the blockchain](https://fortune.com/crypto/2023/01/26/california-announces-dmv-run-blockchain-through-partnership-with-tezos/).

 ## Tezos in Gaming

 Tazos is making strides in blockchain gaming.
 The Tezos SDK for Unity promises to make blockchain game development easier and faster.
 It allows for the addition of web3 features such as allowing players link their accounts across games, mint and trade in-game items and currencies, and show off their ranks and accomplishments on public, on-chain leaderboards.

-# Latest cutting-edge developments on Tezos
+# Cutting-edge developments on Tezos

 With recent improvements heavily focusing on scaling solutions, Tezos has been at the forefront of blockchain research.
 Up to 1 million transactions per second (TPS) are now possible on the Tezos blockchain with the advent of smart rollups, which have emerged as a promising scaling solution.
 With smart rollups (also known as optimistic rollups) transactions can be performed more quickly and cheaply and use other VMs that “rollup” state changes onto Tezos.